Dwurian/repo1/README.md

 (c) This statement is true \
 (d) Statement (b) is false

 I actually haven't thought the game above through so there might not be an answer.
 Why bother!
 Logic is overrated anyways.
-Who needs logic when you can just **bolden** or *italicize* or even ***bolden and italicize*** my text as I wish!
+Who needs logic when I can just **bolden** or *italicize* or even ***bolden and italicize*** my text as I wish!
 Look at me and how random I am!
 As I always say:

 > Banana Bread is good.